 Being genuine on camera is the key to a compelling delivery, and it also happens to be crucial for being a successful business leader as well.
 In order to be genuine, you have to be willing to be vulnerable.
 Vulnerability is also often cited as one of the most important qualities for a leader to have in the business world.
 Being vulnerable shows others that you’re human, that you can be trusted, and makes it easier for people to engage with you and with the organization you represent.

-Richard Branson is a great example of a business leader who has used video to shine a spotlight as a celebrity CEO, and has become a cultural icon as a result.
+Richard Branson is a great example of a business leader who has used promotional videos as a celebrity CEO, and has become a cultural icon as a result.
 The Virgin Mobile ads that feature Branson demonstrate his willingness to be vulnerable and genuine, even poking fun at himself as a means of endearing people to the Virgin brand.
-Thanks to his willingness to be the public face of the company, Branson has become a household name and has generated significant buzz for Virgin.
+Thanks to his willingness to be the public face of the company via marketing videos, Branson has become a household name and has generated significant buzz for Virgin.

 On the other side of vulnerability is preparation, another key ingredient for on-camera and business success.
 Even if you’re naturally the most charismatic person in the world, if you don’t prepare for your “performance,” then you risk coming across as nervous, or even overly confident.
 Imagine showing up to a client meeting without having a business plan or any idea of what you wanted to say.
 The results would be disastrous.

 Mark Zuckerberg recently had arguably the biggest on-camera performance of his career when he appeared before Congress to be grilled about Facebook’s security breaches and he didn’t just show up in his usual gray t-shirt and jeans.
 He dressed for the occasion and practiced his responses beforehand.
 As a result of this showing, which was viewed as net positive by a wary public, Facebook shares jumped over five percent.